przemek83/tankble/README.md

 - Add sounds and some music in menu.
 - Add points received during gameplay.
 - Use more sophisticated font than basic built in one from Allegro library.
-- Divide Game class and add tests for its logic.
 - Implement proper mechanism for dropping frames in cases of CPU spikes and performance lags.

 ## Screenshots